balamanikantsai/Compass_GenAI_Hackathon/DEPLOYMENT.md

    - Verify all dependencies in `requirements.txt`

 2. **Database Errors**:
-   - Ensure `DATABASE_URL` is correctly set
+   - SQLite database will be created automatically
-   - Check PostgreSQL connection
+   - Check that `instance/` directory has write permissions

 3. **API Errors**:
    - Verify `GEMINI_API_KEY` is valid